top of page

 Team Managers are to provide the following information to the WCASA Administrator:

-Full name, address, phone number, email address and date of birth of all players
+• Full name and date of birth of all players

-All deletions and additions to a team roster must be in writing - via email preferred - include name, address, phone number, email address and date of birth.
+All deletions and additions to a team roster must be via email.

 A player may only play on one team within a division/day of play (e.g. winter coed > 30 Div 1 / Div 2)

-Any player changing teams must be deleted from their former team before they may be added to a new team.
-The former team's name must be provided to the administrator.
+Any player changing teams must be deleted from their former team before they may be added to a new team and approved by the former Team Manager.

 Responsibility for providing this information to the administrator lies SOLELY with the team and failure to comply with any of the above requirements may cause implementations of penalties.